-Axis Bank IFSC Code refers to a unique alpha-numeric code assigned to all the Axis Bank branches in the country by the Reserve Bank of India.
-This financial system code helps in online transaciton of funds from one bank account to another of same or different banks.
+Axis Bank IFSC Code refers to a unique alpha-numeric code assigned to all Axis Bank branches in the country by the Reserve Bank of India.
+This financial system code helps in online transactions of funds from one bank account to another of the same or different bank.

 Following are the benefits of an IFSC Code:

-- Helps in identifying a specific bank branch for online funds transaction.
+- Helps in identifying a specific bank branch for online fund transactions.